jeffawang/blog/content/posts/tmux.md

 In Conclusion
 ---

 By now, `tmux` has become one of my favorite terminal tools, as is probably obvious from the length of this post.
 By taking a couple steps to integrate it slightly deeper into my workflows, I've been able to reduce context switching when moving between setups.

+I hope this was helpful and informative.
 Happy tmuxin'!